 - Average rating: The individual's card shows the average rating the manager has rated the employee over time.
 In v1.0 the time period is cumulative across all time, but we will introduce a time filter in v2.0.
 If someone has direct reports, then there will be a second icon showing the average rating of their entire team to give a quick view of how the whole team is performing.

 - Average alignment: The percentage of time both the manager and employee have provided the same rating on goals.
 We recommend striving for 80% alignment, that way managers are being clear with their expectations and employees know exactly what they need to do in order to be considered successful.

 - Coaching and rating progress: The percent of completed ratings and coaching feedback added to employees' goals by their manager.
 Track how well managers have been coaching their teams by submitting ratings and adding coaching feedback to their goals.
-If a team's average rating is below expectations yet managers haven't been providing coaching feedback, then it's easy to see there is a problem.
+If a team's average rating is below expectations yet managers have not been providing coaching feedback, then it is easy to see there is a problem.

 Understand the layout of the Manager cards